MarkvanMents/docs/content/developerportal/deploy/ibm-cloud.md

 9. Set a **Subscription Secret** (required).
 This secret is associated with your Mendix production license.
 By entering the subscription secret, your application will run in this environment as production.
 If the subscription secret is invalid, your app will still run, but will restart every 1-2 hours and have a limitation of six named users.

-    {{% alert type="info" %}}If you do not have a subscription secret, create a support ticket with Mendix Support and they will send you one.{{% /alert %}}
+    {{% alert type="info" %}}If you do not have a subscription secret, create a support ticket with Mendix Support and they will send you one.{% endhint %}

 10. Click **Next** to create the environment and finish the setup.